gregorwolf/SAP-NPM-API-collection/apis/hdi-deploy/README.md

         "src/Procedure.hdbprocedure"
     ]

 The file must list all artifacts which should be undeployed.
 The file path of the artifacts must be relative to the root directory of the `db` module, must use the HDI file path delimiter '/', and must be based on the HDI server-side folder structure.
-In case of resuable database modules, the server-side top-level folder `lib/` needs to be used instead of the local folder `node_modules/`.
+In case of reusable database modules, the server-side top-level folder `lib/` needs to be used instead of the local folder `node_modules/`.

 For interactive scenarios, it's possible to pass the `auto-undeploy` option to the HDI Deployer, e.g.